PeARSearch/PeARS-OMD/README.md

 The last three lines can be set to any long string of your choice.
 The first line, AUTH_TOKEN, should be set to the string that you chose in your On My Disk client, under 'Use local PeARS server'.

-#### 5. Choose your languages
+#### 5. Optional: Choose your languages

 The list of available languages is also set in *conf/pears.ini*.
 Currently, the languages that are available out-of-the-box are English, French, Russian, and Slovenian.
-If you would like all of these language to be available, enter "en,fr,ru,sl" as the value.
+If you don't need all those languages, you can change the string "en,fr,ru,sl" to include only the language codes you require.
 Please note that the order of the language matters for certain things: it plays a role in the ordering of search results, and the first language in the list is used as a fallback if `langdetect` can't recognize a document's language as one of the installed languages.

 #### 6. Run your pear!